-Recognized as Vietnam’s leading contemporary art gallery, Galerie Quynh has spent over a decade promoting contemporary art practice in the country.
-The gallery regularly participates in international art fairs such as Art Hong Kong (now Art Basel Hong Kong), Art Stage Singapore and Art Brussels.
+Recognized as Vietnam’s leading contemporary art gallery, Galerie Quynh has spent two decades promoting contemporary art practice in the country.
+The gallery has participated in international art fairs like Asia Now Paris, Art Brussels, Art Hong Kong (now Art Basel Hong Kong) and Art Stage Singapore.
 The gallery is known internationally for its consistently focused programming ranging from drawing and painting to video and installation.
 Working with a select group of emerging, mid-career and established Vietnamese artists, the gallery also exhibits the work of distinguished artists from around the world.
 In keeping with its mission to support education and develop an infrastructure for the arts in Vietnam, the gallery collaborates with artists, curators, museums and art spaces locally and internationally to organize talks and lectures as well as to produce publications in English and Vietnamese.

 In May 2014 the gallery founded the non-profit educational initiative, Sao La.
-Spearheaded by Ho Chi Minh City-based artists Tung Mai and Nguyen Kim To Lan, Sao La’s public programs include exhibitions, film/video screenings, workshops and lectures with local and international partners.
+Spearheaded by Ho Chi Minh City-based artists Nguyen Kim To Lan and Nguyen Duc Dat, Sao La currently comprises a young, diverse group of passionate creatives working loosely as an independent collective.

 Quynh has spoken on contemporary Vietnamese art to groups from a number of institutions including the Asia Society, New York, the Metropolitan Museum of Art, New York, and the Museum of Fine Arts, Boston.
 She has given private talks to the YPO/WPO and various business and school groups.
 She has also participated in symposiums hosted by institutions such as The Huntington Beach Art Center in California, TheatreWorks in Singapore, and Osaka University in Japan.